silverbulletgt/MultiSkillComposerBot/readme.md

 ## Setting up the project
 ### Bot.Skills
-This project needs to be running on local IIS
+This project needs to be running on local IIS.
 There is a publish profile in the project which publishes the project to: C:\inetpub\wwwroot\Bot.MultiSkill.Skills Open MultiSkillAdaptiveBot.sln in Visual Studio
 Right click on Bot.Skills & choose "Publish"